clojuredocs/guides/articles/tutorials/parsing_xml.md

 We are including a dependency on [clojure.data.zip](http://github.com/clojure/data.zip), which is a "system for filtering trees, and XML trees in particular".
-We also

 Make a dir called `dev-resources` at the root of your project, and create a file named `example.nzb` inside of it.
 This will be the file